 Maybe you don't want to hear the entire screen.
 Perhaps you only want to hear the contents of the screen from the Current Item to the bottom.
-Then the Two Finger Swipe Down is for you!
+Then the Two Finger Swipe Down is the ideal gesture for you!